Are you enough?

 Mon May 9, San Francisco, 6.30-8.30pm – “This Is How You Heal Yourself: Advanced Techniques for Overcoming Heartbreak, Phobias and Trauma.”
 I’m excited to bring some new techniques from recent trainings I’ve attended.
-This is powerful (and fun!) stuff.
-Location: Downtown San Francisco. $40-$50.
+This is powerful, effective, fun stuff.
+Location: Downtown San Francisco.
+Early bird tix are $45.
 Sign up here.

-Thu May 13, Los Angeles, 7pm – “This Is How You Heal Yourself.”
-Location to be announced — if you know of a good spot, or if you are able to host 15-20 people in your office or living room, esp on the Westside, that would be super useful.
+Thu May 12, Los Angeles, 7pm – “This Is How You Heal Yourself.”
+Location not yet confirmed — if you know of a good spot, or if you are able to host 15-20 people in your office or living room, esp on the Westside, that would be super useful.

 Sat May 14, Los Angeles, 11am-5pm – I’ll be speaking at TEDx Echo Park: Paradigm Shift.
 My talk’s called “Happiness Engineering: A New Paradigm for Success.”
 TEDx events are usually fun, and I know a couple of the other speakers to be pretty cool.
 I’m scheduled to be the first talk.
 Tickets are $45 and available here.
 I’m not necessarily endorsing this event since I’m not putting it on.
 But do feel free to swing by if you’re local and the topic interests you.